jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 The handler in this iteration differs from the final solution in that it only checks if an event can be used as-is, otherwise it sends the event to the manager.
 The handler is not responsible for pairing create and delete events, but rather the manager.

 The manager is an asynchronous infinite loop like the handler, it loops through create and delete events received from the handler.
-The key difference from the final solution is that this solution adds an expiry time to both delete events and create events, whereas the final solution only adds an expiry time to delete events.
+The key difference from the final solution is that this solution adds an expiry time to both delete events and create events.
 The reason is that this solution assumes that the create and delete events corresponding to a single rename event can be in any order, either create-delete or delete-create.
-It searches for a pair of matching events upon receipt of either create or delete events, while the final solution only searches for a pair of matching events upon receipt of create events.
+It searches for a pair of matching events upon receipt of either create or delete events.

 An error was discovered in the assumption when I was implementing unit tests for the module.